 Within its research about transition to school, the Victorian Department of Education and Training has published a rapid literature review undertaken by ACER and the Brotherhood of St Laurence.

 The review highlights Australian and international evidence-based practices for supporting children and families experiencing vulnerability in early years transitions.

 Our other research in this area includes:

-- government funded evaluations of aspects of the Home Interaction Program for Children and Youngsters (HIPPY) - with the aim of assisting the HIPPY program with parent recruitment and retention, and program innovations such as the trial of an Age 3 HIPPY program conducted in conjunction with the Southern Qld Centre of Excellence in Aboriginal and Torres Strait Islander Primary Health Care (Inala Indigenous Health Service)
+- government-funded evaluations of aspects of the Home Interaction Program for Children and Youngsters (HIPPY) – with the aim of assisting the program with parent recruitment and retention, and program innovations such as the trial of Age 3 HIPPY conducted in conjunction with the Southern Qld Centre of Excellence in Aboriginal and Torres Strait Islander Primary Health Care (Inala Indigenous Health Service)